 File Cannot Be Written Or Read

-If you try to open or save a file, but it takes an unusually long time and/or ends up with an error message saying: “The finder can’t complete the operation because some data can’t be read or written”, it is most likely that you are dealing with a file system corruption.
+If you try to open or save a file, but it takes an unusually long time and/or ends up with an error message saying: “The finder can’t complete the operation because some data can’t be read or written”, it is most likely that you are dealing with file system corruption.

 In this case, two scenarios are possible:

 - The system detects a bad block after the data has been written, so it refuses to read the file: alas, this scenario assumes that data cannot be easily restored.
-You can try some methods to retrieve data from a faulty SSD, but usually bad blocks mean that all the information contained in these blocks is gone for good.
+You can try some methods to retrieve data from a faulty SSD.
+But usually, bad blocks mean that all the information contained in these blocks is gone for good.

 Windows, macOS, and Linux come with built-in tools for repairing a damaged file system.
 Whenever such an error occurs the screen, OS, whichever one you use, will prompt you to run the appropriate tool, so all you have to do is follow the instructions and be patient till the process is fully finished.

-Of course, crashes and failures can be attributed to plenty of other computer problems as well, but if your machine encounters failures during the boot process or is working fine only after a few restarts, it means the SSD is nearing its end, and there isn’t much you can do.
+Of course, crashes and failures can be attributed to plenty of other computer problems as well.
+But if your machine encounters failures during the boot process, it means the SSD is nearing its end.
+In this case, there isn’t much you can do.

 If you are not purchasing a new drive right away, make sure to back up your data as soon as possible.

 When you have a failed SSD, the only guaranteed way to restore its data is through a data recovery service.
 That’s because these service providers have the necessary tools to work on your device and retrieve the files on it.